 In June of 2015, GASB issued Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
 This Statement was issued to improve the usefulness of information about postemployment benefits other than pensions (other postemployment benefits or OPEB) for making decisions and assessing accountability.
 This Statement replaces Statements no. 43, Financial Reporting for Post-employment Benefit Plans Other Than Pension Plans, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans.
 It also includes requirements for defined contribution OPEB plans that replace the requirements for those OPEB plans in Statement No. 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans, as amended, Statement 43, and Statement No. 50, Pension Disclosures.
 Statement No. 74 is effective for fiscal years beginning after June 15, 2016.
-The City has elected not to early implement GASB No. 74 and has not determined its effect on the City's financial statements.
+Currently, this Statement has no effect on the City's financial statements.